NAV2399/IMDB_Top_1000_Analysis/README.md

 # IMDB Top 1000 Data Analysis

 ## 📌 Project Overview
 This project explores the **IMDb Top 1000 Movies Dataset**, analyzing trends in movie ratings, genres, and box office performance.
-Using **Python, Pandas, and Plotly**, we uncover insights about the most successful films and directors.
+Using **Python, Pandas,Matplotlib and Plotly**, we uncover insights about the most successful films and directors.

 ## 📊 Features
 - **Data Cleaning:** Standardized runtime, converted earnings, and handled missing values.